= Address = Phone Number = Web site

 A true neighborhood coffee house, this local haunt was recently named "Best Coffee House in Jacksonville."
 It caters to coffee lovers with a sweet tooth, as well those with a more healthy desire.
 Similar to a Starbucks in feel, this independently owned restaurant makes its own pastries, cakes, smoothies, and muffins, sandwiches and soups, as well as assorted flavors of coffee and cappuccinos.
 In the evenings the attached wine bar attracts a mellow crowd, while local musicians and artists can be found performing in-store.
 The secluded Zen Garden is a great place to relax and unwind as well.

 The saying, "don't judge a book by its cover" fits here.
 Although the Mexican restaurant is tiny and looks a bit cliché, the food is very good!
 The covered outdoor seating across from Confederate Park is relaxing.
 Grab a bite to eat and take a stroll through the park; stop and smell the roses, literally, at the rose arbor.
-Right down the street from Florida Proton, Hola! is a good choice if you have a Mexican food craving.
+Right down the street from the Institute, Hola! is a good choice if you have a Mexican food craving.

 This urban eatery offers a tasty menu of Mediterranean Cuisine.
 The atmosphere is casual so you can certainly lean back in your chair and enjoy yourself without hesitation.
 Wraps, salads, burgers, paninis and vegetarian dishes make up the bulk of the menu with other traditional Mediterranean and American items as well.
 Jerry, the owner and chef, is a very gracious host and would love to talk philosophy with you, given the chance.
 However, it's a very popular breakfast and lunch destination for downtowners so he's usually busy in the kitchen.